sinamhdn/unreal-tpshooter/README.md

 - Adding sound to a socket on skeleton
 - Creating health system
 - Creating aim system
+- Adding and using tags on blueprint and c++
+- Changing collision and trace channel reaction type on a specific blueprint

 IF YOUR GAME GLITCHES IN SOME POINTS OF MAP
 SOME ASSETS IN ASSET PACKS CAUSE COLLISION MESH ERROR